GuyuanTang/BINP29_PopGen/README.md

 ```

+### (2) Download the zip file based on the operating system (Linux or Windows)
+We suggest you to use this method if you want to easily start using our tool.
+Go to external google drive: https://drive.google.com/file/d/13uPUkTEab7o9ewD0Kahg1Nx9uitlNNux/view?usp=sharing.
+Here you could find the folder containing the zip files.
+Download the zip file in `HaploMap_download` based on your operating system.
+- for Windows user: download the `HaploMap-windows.zip`, uncompress it
+- for Linux user: download the `HaploMap-linux.zip`, uncompress it

+Note: if you install our tool in this way, make sure to specify the directory where you download and uncompress the zip file.
+By default, the script will be stored in a folder called `HaploMap`.

 ## 3. Input Format
 If the user do not want to use our test dataset, there are some reminders on the input format.
 The input for our tool must be an Excel file at this moment.
 The user could refer to the test dataset `test_Eurasian.xlsx` we provided.
 The column names are suggested to be the same as the test dataset.